nmbazima/mbazima/_posts/2017-12-12-big-data-little-laptop-pt1-multithreading.md

 Whatever the constraints, the use of traditional computing systems to store, process, and analyze data is often unavoidable, and when the size of that data is so great that your laptop slows to a crawl, or when you need to develop and test your code locally before deploying it in a distributed environment, you might need a little help.

-In this series of posts, I would like to explore some tools and methods for Python that can help you work with larger data sets directly on your laptop.
-I won't hit on every such tool available in the Python ecosystem, but I touch on some of the more common tools that I have encountered over my years of Python coding.
+In this series of posts, we are going to explore some tools and methods for Python that can help you work with larger data sets directly on your laptop.
+We won't hit on every tool in the Python ecosystem, but we will touch on some of the more common tools that you will encounter when working with big data.

 We will start with some simple yet powerful coding patterns that help to maximize available CPU and RAM -- multithreading and multiprocessing.

 # Getting Started

-Your Python distribution will have all of the packages required for writing multithreaded and multiprocess programs, but you can make your life a little easier on the multiprocessing side by installing `pathos`, a fork of the standard Python `multiprocessing` library that allows to pass just about anything to your processes without encountering a pickling error.
+Your Python distribution will have all of the packages required for writing multithreaded and multiprocess programs, but you can make your life a little easier on the multiprocessing side by installing `pathos`, a fork of the standard Python `multiprocessing` library that allows you to pass just about anything to your processes without encountering a pickling error.
 For purposes of this article, all code snippets have been written with Python 3 in mind.

 ```
 $ pip install pathos